 Miami Beach, Ocean City, Daytona Beach.
-These are some of the most famous summertime beaches in America, but they’re also among the most crowded.
-What if you’re in search of a fun beach that not everyone knows about?
+These are some of the most famous beaches in America, but they’re also among the most crowded.
+What if you’re in search of a fun, secluded beach that not everyone knows about?
 We’ve rounded up a handful of great sunny places that are still under the radar.
-So pack up your beach bag and make plans to travel soon, because these amazing beaches won’t be secret for long.
+That means you can avoid the summer crowds and just enjoy the sounds of the waves crashing and the gulls circling.

 1. West Beach in Gulf Shores, Alabama

 Alabama may not immediately come to mind when thinking about states with great beaches.
-That probably explains why the excellent beaches of Gulf Shores, Alabama haven’t quite caught on as a huge tourist destination.
+That probably explains why the excellent beaches of Gulf Shores, Alabama haven’t quite caught on as a huge tourist destination and are less crowded than their nearby cousins in Florida.
 The lack of national attention is just fine with locals who enjoy the soft, white sand and warm water from the Gulf of Mexico.
 From the heart of Gulf Shores on State Route 182, head west a few miles to find West Beach, one of the least-crowded beaches in the area.

 2. El Matador State Beach in Malibu, California